ARR/MRR (Recurring Revenue)

 Overrides

-These objects can include those created directly in Rillet or those synced in from other systems (ex.
-Stripe, internal billing systems, etc.)
+These objects can be created directly in Rillet or synced from external systems (for example, Stripe or internal billing tools).

 Recurring revenue is calculated using the product type, line amount, and line dates set up in your Rillet account.
 Contract Line Items, Standalone Invoice Line Items, and Credit memo Line Items can all impact ARR.

-The following three inputs will determined the ARR impact overtime for each line
+Three inputs determine the ARR/MRR impact for each line item:

-Product Type - the product must have Count to MRR/ARR as true.
+Product Type: the product must have Count to MRR/ARR enabled.

-In addition to these inputs, overrides can be made to existing invoices or standalone on the ARR Waterfall > Rollforward View.
+You can apply overrides to existing invoices or create standalone overrides in ARR Waterfall > Rollforward View.

 New Sales